ardaglobal/arda-poc/cmd/tx-sidecar/README.md

 **Example `curl` Request:**

-*Assumes the lender is already logged into the sidecar.*
+*Assumes the lender is already logged into the sidecar and is using details from the GET `/mortgage-requests` endpoint.*
 ```bash
 curl -X POST http://localhost:8080/create-mortgage -H "Content-Type: application/json" -d '{
   "index": "mortgage-001",